wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-saas-customizing-attribute-mappings.md

 In addition to these four basic attribute mapping types, custom attribute mappings support the concept of a **default** value assignment.
 The default value assignment ensures that a target attribute is populated with a value if there is neither a value in Azure AD nor on the target object.

-Microsoft Azure AD provides a very efficient implementation of a synchronization process.
+Windows Azure AD provides a very efficient implementation of a synchronization process.
  In an initialized environment, only objects requiring updates are processed during a synchronization cycle.
  Updating attribute mappings has an impact on the performance of a synchronization cycle.
  This is because an update to the attribute mapping configuration requires all managed objects to be reevaluated.